 “Excuse me….”
 Lij’Lara called out to him bluntly.
 “I expect you to be non-biased with history and tell it accurately.”

 Her English was surprisingly pleasant to Javier.
-She still had that French and Japanese accent blend that most Itreans had, but it wasn’t that heavy.
+She still had that French and Japanese accent blend that many Itreans had, but it wasn’t that heavy.
 Apparently, the Itreans, in general, really found English and the human language easy to learn.
 It only took a month or two of learning before they could speak rather fluently.
-On the other hand, learning the Itrean language seemed daunting of a task for the people that he knew or at least heard.
 Regardless, her voice and tone were intense and demanding.
 It was partially intimidating even for a woman of her short stature.
 He had no idea who she indeed was and what her role consisted of.

 “And what exactly did you do?
 Have you actually done something to benefit our people?”